Keep her on the back WITHOUT a baby sleep positioner

 to sleep: it's the single safe baby

-.
+sleeping position.
 Since parents have been advised to keep baby on

-the back at the end o
+the back at the end of

 the 1980's, SIDS rates have decreased a lot (!).
 And it still the